One home, outbuildings destroyed in 170-acre blaze on West Overland

-About 150 firefighters from several departments battled a large fire on West Overland Thursday night and into Friday morning.
+About 150 firefighters from several departments battled a large fire on West Overland the evening of Thursday, Aug.
+4 and into Friday morning.

-“It was a very fast moving fire, with heavy timber and other materials feeding the fire,” Scottsbluff Rural Fire Chief Carissa Schank told the Star-Herald.
+“It was a very fast moving fire, with heavy timber and other materials feeding the fire,” Scottsbluff Rural Fire Chief Carissa Schank told the Gering Courier.

 She said the cause of the fire is being investigated by the Nebraska State Fire Marshal’s Office.